neopragma/ruby-galaxy/README.md

 I wanted to use the exercise as a vehicle to illustrate several concepts pertaining to lightweight software development and delivery.

 I will now subject you to a painfully-verbose explanation of my rationale for approaching the exercise in the way I did.
 There's a lot of [dot-connecting](https://idioms.thefreedictionary.com/connect+the+dots) in the following explanation, because I've noticed most developers don't intuitively understand the reasons behind the practices some of us recommend.
-They say test-driven development is just Kent Beck's "opinion," or pair programming is just Ron Jeffries' "opinion," or adaptive development is just Jim Highsmith's "opinion," and opinions are all equal.
+They say test-driven development is just Kent Beck's "opinion," or pair programming is just Ron Jeffries' "opinion," or adaptive development is just Jim Highsmith's "opinion," and, as everyone knows, all opinions are equal.
 The thing is, [some opinions are more equal than others](https://www.dictionary.com/browse/all-animals-are-equal--but-some-animals-are-more-equal-than-others).

 Or you could just [skip it](#getting-started).